FranxYao/franxyao.github.io/index.md

 ### MY PERSONAL BACKGROUND

 * I come from a river town in Hunan Province, southwest China.
 Like the one in Peter Hessler's [_River Town_](http://www.goodreads.com/book/show/94053.River_Town)).
+* If not choosing CS as my major, I might choose business or literature.